 Ease of Filling

-Although not as formal as our timed flow test, we also did side-by-side comparisons to see how easy it was to remove the hydration bladder from each pack, fill it up in the sink, and replace it back into the pack.
-This took into consideration the bladder's location within the pack, how complicated or easily removable the tubing was, and the opening size of the bladder itself.
-There was a definite difference between bladders with easily accessible locations and quick release tubing, versus bladders in a tighter location with more difficult to maneuver tubing.
+After coming back home from our adventures in the field, we also did side-by-side comparisons to see how easy it is to remove the hydration bladder from each pack, fill it up in the sink, and replace it back into the pack.
+We took into consideration the bladder's location within the pack, how complicated or easily removable the drinking hose is, and the opening size of the bladder itself.
+There is a definite difference between bladders with easily accessible locations and quick release hoses, versus bladders in a tighter location with more difficult to maneuver drinking hoses.

 Comfort is perhaps one of the more important rating metrics for any backpack.
-We had models with nicely supported, well-ventilated back panels and cushioned shoulder straps and waist belts, and others with thin, narrow straps and hot, sweaty pack panels.
+Our lineup includes models with nicely supported, well-ventilated back panels and cushioned shoulder straps and hip belts, and others with thin, narrow straps and hot, sweaty pack panels.
 Another big factor in comfort is how supportive the frame of the pack is under heavy loads.
-Most of our higher volume packs were comfortable even when loaded to capacity.
+Most of the higher volume packs that we tested are comfortable even when loaded to capacity.

-We rated each pack not just for its overall storage volume, but how well-organized and intuitively designed the storage system was.
+We evaluated each pack not just for its overall storage volume, but how well-organized and intuitively designed the storage system is.
 Are there pockets for your keys and wallet?
 Are they easily accessible without having to take off and open up the pack?
 Is there enough room to fit a jacket or sweater?
-Our lineup includes a range of storage capacities, from super-minimalist up to 18-liter packs for longer day trips, and everything in between.
+Our lineup includes a range of storage capacities, from super-minimalist designs just able to hold a wallet and keys, up to 20-liter packs for longer day trips, and everything in between.
 We also have packs with specialty storage compartments for biking gear or other small tools.

 Since manufacturers' claimed weights can sometimes be a little less than accurate, we also weighed each hydration pack on the same scale and recorded the results for you.
 There are usually obvious tradeoffs between weight, volume, and features, and we break down which models have the best volume to weight ratios, the best features, and the biggest bang for your buck.